-If you are looking for some web browsers that do not store your history, cache and cookies details of your browsing, let me tell you that the different browsers use different terms for that particular tool which does not allow these items to store.
+If you are looking for some web browsers that do not store the history, cache and cookies details of your browsing, let me tell you that the different browsers use different terms for that particular tool that does not allow these items to store.
 It is the Private browsing tool that all the most popular web browsers offer for the users.
 It has different names like InPrivate, Private Tab, Incognito, or Private Browsing, though all names serve the same thing: does not save data like history, cache or cookies after the user browses the web.
 But all this will be limited to your computer only, like the people who will use your computer will not be able to find any information on the web pages that you have visited.
 Your Internet Service Provider or ISP will have all the information about your requests and the pages you’ve visited.

 And so today in this post we will take you through How to Begin Private Browsing in Chrome, Firefox, IE, Opera, leading Internet browsers, to obviate your data from next users when you surf on a public computer.